Alternate Blood Hunter

 13th-level Order of Alchemists feature

 You can weaponize the strange toxins in your blood to afflict your enemies.
-Once per turn when you hit a creature with a melee attack, you can use a bonus action on that turn to force it to make a Constitution saving throw against your Rite save DC.
-On a failure, it is blinded and stunned for 1 minute.
+Once per turn when you hit a creature with a melee attack, you can force it to make a Constitution saving throw.
+On a failure, it takes acid damage equal to four times your Rite Die and is Blinded or Stunned for 1 minute.
+On a success, it takes half damage and suffers no other effects.

 Rapid Mutation